RoboticsHumanoidAI HardwareUpdated July 2026

 Three forces are converging to make 2026 the breakout year for robotics investment: the maturation of AI models that can power robot decision-making, labor shortages and rising wages that make automation economics compelling, and a massive tariff-driven reshoring push that is forcing US manufacturers to automate rather than import cheap labor.

-Goldman Sachs projects the humanoid robot market alone could reach $38 billion by 2035.
+Goldman Sachs projects the humanoid robot market alone could reach $38 billion by 2035 — with a bull case of $152 billion.
 Industrial robot shipments hit record highs in 2025, with ~590,000 units installed globally.
 And surgical robotics — the most mature and profitable segment — is growing 15%+ annually as hospital systems adopt robotic-assisted procedures at accelerating rates.

 For investors, robotics is not one sector but four: industrial automation, collaborative robots (cobots), humanoid robots, and AI-enabled robotics platforms.
 Each has a different risk/reward profile, time horizon, and set of investable companies.